- For other places with the same name, see Sweden (disambiguation).

 Apple Pay, Google Pay, and Samsung Pay are accepted for credit card payments and debit card payments.

 The domestic payment smartphone app Swish is commonly used, but it requires a Swedish bank account.
 If you travel through the countryside, some small vendors like cafés, gift shops, farm shops (gårdsbutik), and antiques shops offer only Swish or cash as payment options.
-To be prepared, you might want to withdraw a smaller amount of cash at an ATM with a credit card in advance, perhaps 200 kr.
+To be prepared, you might want to withdraw a smaller amount of cash at an ATM.

 ATMs

 You have three attempts to enter the correct PIN code.
 If you fail a third time, the machine retains the card and closing it.
 In order to facilitate the visually impaired have the keys on the machines equipped with Braille.
 You may have spoken guidance, press the TALK button.
 In some ATMs you can withdraw euros if you have a card issued by a Swedish bank.
 You may take up the maximum per use.
-You can make multiple withdrawals after the other but a maximum 20 000 kr per week.
+You can make multiple withdrawals after the other but a maximum 20,000 kr per week applies.

 Tipping